EVORA-project/evora-ontology/models/docs/Fungus.md

   fundingSource:
     name: fundingSource
-    description: A program, grant, or project providing financial support for the access or use of the product or service, either fully or partially
+    description: A program, grant, or project providing financial support for the access or use of the product or service, either fully or partially.
     title: funding source
     comments:
-    - Links a product or service to one or more financial mechanisms, initiatives, or grants that enable or support its provision or access
+    - Links a product or service to one or more financial mechanisms, initiatives, or grants that enable or support its provision or access.
     from_schema: https://w3id.org/evorao/
     exact_mappings:
     - schema:funding